 The schedule for the Incubation program is as follows:

-End of Incubation with the Pitch Day: by the end of March 2022
+End of Incubation with the Pitch Day: October 2022

 The Organizing Committee is responsible for deciding and announcing any changes or exceptions in relation to these Terms and Conditions.

 These Terms and Conditions shall take effect from the date of publication.